How to Apply for a Trademark

 If your search returns trademarks that look like yours, sound like yours, and/or have overlapping meanings, you may need to change your mark before applying for federal trademark registration.

 Though likelihood of confusion is to be avoided, clearance searches aren’t mandated by the United States Patent and Trademark Office.
 It’s on you to do your due diligence.
-If you skip the search and it turns out your trademark creates a likelihood of confusion with a pre-existing mark, the USPTO may refuse your registration.
+If it turns out your trademark creates a likelihood of confusion with a pre-existing mark, the USPTO may refuse your registration.

 Sign up for Northwest’s Trademark Service and we’ll tackle the clearance search so you don’t have to.